Introduction

 Lambert-Eaton Myasthenic Syndrome (LEMS) is a rare disorder that affects neuromuscular junction transmission, primarily manifesting as muscle weakness.
 This condition is characterized by the presence of antibodies directed against the presynaptic voltage-gated calcium channels (VGCCs) on motoneuron terminals.
 These antibodies disrupt the normal calcium flux necessary for the release of acetylcholine.

 There are two main types of LEMS: paraneoplastic and non-paraneoplastic.
 Paraneoplastic LEMS is the more common form and is often associated with small cell lung cancer (SCLC).
 In this type, the expression of functional VGCCs on the surface membrane of SCLC cells, along with numerous other neural antigens, is believed to be responsible for most, if not all, cases.
-This connection makes LEMS an important paraneoplastic syndrome to consider in patients with suspected or known malignancies. |

 In contrast, non-paraneoplastic LEMS occurs without an associated malignancy, and the specific trigger for the development of VGCC antibodies in these cases remains unknown.
 The clinical presentation of LEMS differs from Myasthenia Gravis (MG) in several ways.
 Initial limb weakness is more common in LEMS, while extraocular muscle weakness, a hallmark of MG, is less frequently observed.

 Treatment for LEMS differs from that of MG.
 Acetylcholinesterase inhibitors, commonly used in MG, are only marginally effective for LEMS.
 The primary treatment for LEMS is Amifampridine (3,4-diaminopyridine).
 Aminopyridines like Amifampridine are beneficial because they block potassium channels, significantly prolonging the depolarization of the presynaptic nerve terminal membrane.
-This action enhances calcium entry, thereby improving the release of acetylcholine and alleviating muscle weakness.

 This table from First Aid compares the characteristics of MG and LEMS: